USH Ambassadors for Florida

 Lynne Gilpatrick

-Originally from RI/MA, my family and I moved to Clermont, Florida, in Lake County, in 2018.
-I was diagnosed with Usher syndrome type 2 in 2016.
-I grew up wearing hearing aids and I currently have bilateral cochlear implants.
-I wear glasses & have low vision.
-I use a white cane.
 I was mainstreamed in school.
 I have a Master’s degree in Social Work.
-Prior to moving to Florida, I worked in Early Intervention for over 25 years, working with children birth-3 years old with developmental delays, & their families.
-I am married and I have 4 children.
+Prior to moving to Florida, I worked in Early Intervention for over twenty-five years, working with children birth to three years old with developmental delays and their families.
+I am married and we have four children.
 There is no history of Usher syndrome in my family.
-Since I stopped working in 2018 & we moved to Florida, I’ve become involved In spreading awareness.
-I would love to connect with you to continue to spread awareness!

 Contact Lynne at: ambassador.fl2@usher-syndrome.org